mc1arke/sonarqube-community-branch-plugin/README.md

 7.8 - 8.0         | 1.3.0
 7.4 - 7.7         | 1.0.2

+# Features
+The plugin is intended to support the [features and parameters specified in the SonarQube documentation](https://docs.sonarqube.org/latest/branches/overview/), with the following caveats
+* __Pull Requests:__ Analysis of Pull Requests is fully supported, but the decoration of pull requests is only currently available for Github, Gitlab and Bitbucket Server

 # Installation
 Either build the project or [download a compatible release version of the plugin JAR](https://github.com/mc1arke/sonarqube-community-branch-plugin/releases).
 Copy the plugin JAR file to the `extensions/plugins/` **and** the `lib/common/` directories of your SonarQube instance and restart SonarQube.

-# Features
-The plugin is intended to support the [features and parameters specified in the SonarQube documentation](https://docs.sonarqube.org/latest/branches/overview/), with the following caveats
-* __Pull Requests:__ Analysis of Pull Requests is fully supported, but the decoration of pull requests is only currently available for Github, Gitlab and Bitbucket Server

-# Properties

-## Bitbucket Server
-To enable setting of several properties in SonarQube on project level is required.

-The property "projectKey" or "userSlug" are mandatory in order to decide which API endpoint should be used.

-# Contribution
-To generate the jar file to copy to your Sonar Server execute ```./gradlew clean build``` inside of the project dir.
-This will put the jar under ```libs/sonarqube-community-branch-plugin*.jar```

-## SonarQube / Docker
+## Installation Docker
-Add the plugin to the `extensions/plugins/` and also into the `lib/common/` directory of your SonarQube instance and restart the server.
+Add download the plugin and mount it to the container see the last two volumes in the yaml below.

-Quick start to your SonarQube docker container:
 ```
 version: 2

 services:
   sonarqube:
-    image: sonarqube
+    image: sonarqube:lts
     container_name: sonarqube
     ports:
       - 9000:9000